 The cervix connects the body of the uterus to the vagina (birth canal).
+Cancer that develops in the cervix or in cervical cells is considered a type of gynecologic cancer.
 Most cervical cancers begin in the cells lining the cervix.
 These cells do not suddenly change into cancer.
 Instead, the normal cells of the cervix first gradually develop pre-cancerous changes that turn into cancer.

 The information provided here is only about invasive cervical cancer.
 It’s not about precancerous abnormal cells found only on the surface of the cervix or other cervical changes.
 These cell changes are treated differently from invasive cervical cancer.